ITR Filing Deadline Missed? Last chance to claim your tax refund.

 Tax Rate on Award Prizes

-Awards that are not approved by the Government and prizes are taxed at the rate of 30%.
+Awards that the Government does not approve and prizes are taxed at the rate of 30%.
 Cess is added to the tax rate, which brings the total tax rate to 31.2%.
-This rate would be independent of the tax slab rate of the individual.
+This rate would be independent of the individual tax slab rate.
 This means that even if the individual’s income falls in the 20% slab rate, winnings from awards and prizes would still be taxed at @31.2%.
 The item's market value is considered if the prize or winning is received in kind.
 The tax is then levied on the item's market value.

 Prizes and their tax implication